InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames

 Consequently, the attention score between any two atoms depends on their feature representations (via $\vq$ and $\vk$) and their relative spatial arrangement, fulfilling the initial requirement for a geometry-aware self-attention mechanism.

-\textbf{(ii) Nystr{\"o}m Approximation Encoding for Pairwise Distance.} One limitation of using RoPE-3D in \Cref{eq:RoPE_3D} for structure tokenization is that it treats each axis separately; though by expectation, it should be able to learn the token pairwise distance information.
-We empirically observe that merely using RoPE-3D cannot learn adequate information, while explicitly adding the pairwise information is more informative.
+\textbf{(ii) EuclideanPE for Pairwise Distance Geometry.} One limitation of using ManhattanPE in \Cref{eq:ManhattanPE} is that it treats each axis separately; although it may implicitly capture pairwise distance information, we empirically observe that explicitly adding pairwise Euclidean distance information is more informative.

 Then the question is how to explicitly incorporate the pairwise distance into the model.
 One straightforward way is to directly inject the distance information into the attention score, like~\citep{shi2023benchmarkinggraphormerlargescalemolecular}.
-However, such an architecture is not compatible with the standard transformer architecture used in large language models~\citep{bai2023qwen,achiam2023gpt,touvron2023llamaopenefficientfoundation}.
+However, such an architecture is not compatible with the standard Transformer architecture used in large language models~\citep{bai2023qwen,achiam2023gpt,touvron2023llamaopenefficientfoundation}.